 - Have too little support from friends and family.

 Basically, postpartum depression is a result of the combination of physical and emotional factors.
 The biological mechanism of postpartum depression involves a reduction in the level of hormones, that is estrogen and progesterone in the woman’s body.
-These chemical changes in the brain affect the mood of the mother and as a result, occurrence of the symptoms of postpartum depression.
+These chemical changes in the brain affect the mood of the mother and as a result, the occurrence of the symptoms of postpartum depression.

-The stress and depression in the life of a woman lead to the reduction in many brain proteins that are responsible for promoting neuronal growth.
+The stress and depression in the life of a woman lead to a reduction in many brain proteins that are responsible for promoting neuronal growth.
 Also, stress that can be due to past events affects the sleeping pattern of a mother and as a result, this sleep deprivation causes discomfort and contributes to the development of the symptoms of postpartum depression.

 It might be quite surprising for you, that mothers are not the only ones who suffer from postpartum depression.

 Yes, Fathers to get postpartum depression.
 Raising a baby is not an easy task and when it is accompanied by the toll of fear, it is a topic of concern.
 Situations like sleepless nights, a screaming of an infant, fights with the partner and going to work with the feeling of exhaustion and irritation contribute to the occurrence of the symptoms of postpartum depression in fathers.